ganapathysundarum/AngularJS-CLI/README.md

 ### To create a new service under the project,
-> This service is a common one for entire application.
+> This service is a common one for entire application. it could be created in seperate folder "services" like mentioned below,
-##### ng generate service hardcodedAuthenticate
+##### ng generate service services/hardcodedAuthenticate